honeybadger26/otree_rule-following-as-signal/README.md

 	- add pictures of buckets over the buttons
 - Decider, Stage 3
 	- Decider should have the option to give up to 500 points to selector, and keep none for self -- as well as intermediate options (current list of options is constrained so can not give more than half away.)
+- Demographic survey
+	- Gender question -- code it the same way as in groupreputation3 project

+## Done

+- Various applications have names like "thesis", "thesis-instructions", etc. This is redundant and distracting.
+Can we do a global change to wherever "thesis" occurs in a program name, change it to "rfas" (rule following as signal)?
+- Instructions page
+	- 100 points = 1 Euro --> "1 Dollar"
+	- Roles subsection
+		- put "selector" and "decider" in boldface when they first appear
 - Part 2 intro page
 	- Add new para at end: "The rule is to place the balls in the blue bucket."
 - Demographic survey
-	- Gender question -- code it the same way as in groupreputation3 project
 	- Add field of study options
 		- Engineering
 		- Medicine/Health sciences